biobenkj/tempest/tests/TEST_DOCUMENTATION.md

-# Tempest Test Suite Documentation
+# Tempest Test Suite Documentation (TensorFlow GPU Support)

 ## Overview

-This document describes the comprehensive pytest test suite for Tempest, including GPU-accelerated testing capabilities for all subcommands.
-The test suite is designed to ensure reliability, performance, and correctness across all Tempest functionality.
+This document describes the comprehensive pytest test suite for Tempest, featuring TensorFlow-based GPU acceleration for all subcommands.
+The test suite is designed to ensure reliability, performance, and correctness across all Tempest functionality using TensorFlow as the sole deep learning framework.

 ## Test Structure